Setting Relationship Goals: Is It a Good Idea?

 Here’s her story…

-As 2021 was approaching in a few days, Jill began making goals for the new year as had been her habit since she’d been in her 30’s.
+As the new year was approaching in a few weeks, Jill began making goals for the new year as had been her habit since she’d been in her 30’s.

 Like a lot of people, her goals were usually around eating better, losing weight and contributing more to her savings account.

-Since she and her husband had had more than their share of rocky moments in 2020, she decided to include a few relationship goals on her list.
+Since she and her husband had had more than their share of rocky moments in the past year, she decided to include a few relationship goals on her list.

 Sitting down with pen and paper, she began her list.